-To do so, you need to know where your top performers are within your organization, what characteristics make them your leaders, and how to strategically position them alongside the rest of your people to get the most out of everybody.
+But how do you know where your top performers are within your organization?
+What characteristics make them your leaders?
+How can you strategically position them alongside the rest of your people to get the most out of everybody?

 Start with structure

 It’s hard to identify strong employees without first being able to visualize your entire workforce.
 That’s why having an organizational structure is step one.

 When a defined hierarchy is in place, usually in the form of an organizational chart, employees know who does what and who reports to whom.
 This also makes the company better prepared to make staffing decisions that improve operational efficiency and spur growth.

 Not only can a thoroughly refined organizational structure help you find key players in a business, it can also provide guidance when it comes to handing out promotions, crafting development plans and managing other employee changes.

 No matter how hard you look at your org chart, you won’t glean much from names, titles and reporting relationships alone.
 You need pertinent workforce metrics and lots of them.